Pre-auction strategic communication: Model

 This refinement is in the spirit of the D1 criterion from \cite{banks_sobel_87}, modified to accommodate this payoff structure and costless messaging setting.
-The basic intuition is similar: Suppose a bidder sends an off-path message $m_i$.
-The seller should not believe this message comes from type $v_i$ if there is another type $v_i'$ who has a strictly stronger incentive to deviate.
+The basic intuition is similar: after observing an off-path message, the seller should not believe that the message came from type $v_i$ if there is a higher type $v_i'>v_i$ with a strictly stronger incentive to send the message for every seller belief under which type $v_i$ would be willing to deviate and obtain the good with positive probability.
+The requirement that type $v_i$ obtain the good with positive probability is what gives the refinement any bite in this environment because many off-path beliefs can make a type weakly willing to deviate only by giving him zero allocation and hence zero utility.

 To clarify what restrictions this refinement imposes on seller beliefs, I first state the following lemma, which describes a simple but important property of all PEBE.

 \begin{lemma} Let $\sigma_i$ denote the strategy of bidder $i$ coming from a PEBE.
 Then for any $a,a'\in A_i$, it must be that $r_i(a)=r_i(a').$ \end{lemma}